Gender and Sexuality ABCs

 Note: This list is not exclusive and reflects a western and Canadian bias!
 Different regions of the world use very different words, and understand sex, gender and sexual identity in different ways.

-- Bisexual A person who is attracted to people from more than one gender identity.
+- Bisexual Aperson who is attracted to people of more than one gender.

-- Lesbian A woman who is attracted to other women.
+- Lesbian A woman who is sexually and romantically attracted to other women.
+A type of sexual orientation.

 *We know that these aren’t the words everyone uses for their bodies (eg. trans folks), and support you using the language that feels best for you.